Vitamin K2 and Teeth: What the Conflicting Research Really Means

 Vitamin K1 (from leafy greens) handles blood clotting.
 Vitamin K2 (from fermented foods and grass-fed animal products) directs calcium to bones and teeth while preventing arterial calcification.

-Critical point: Only 10-15% of dietary K1 is absorbed, and conversion from K1 to K2 is inefficient.
+Critical point: Absorption of dietary K1 is variable, and conversion from K1 to K2 is inefficient.
 Eating spinach provides K1 for clotting but inadequate K2 for calcium metabolism.

 MK-7 vs. MK-4 Forms